sparsh-sinha/datascienceproj/README.md

 Data cleaning is done to filter out any unwanted or irregular data to make the dataset error free to run and smoothly do Analysis.
 Data exploratory analysis
 1. Identifying the problem and project planning
-2. Data collection using a kaggle dataset for this particular case
+2. Data collection using a kaggle dataset
-3. data cleaning using libraries in python
+3. data cleaning using libraries in python- pandas
-4. Exploratory data analysis using pandas.
+4. Exploratory data analysis using pandas, matplotlib, seaborn